 Connections is based on the demonstrated efficacy of similar programs taking place in art museums in the United States and around the world that address the need for community gatherings and safe spaces to stimulate the minds of adults with mild to moderate memory loss.
 Studies show that art therapy can enhance communication, brain function, and social interaction

 for people living with dementia.
 In fact, visual art can trigger dormant memories and emotions, inspiring conversations among patients who normally struggle to express themselves.

 For more information about Connections, or to be added to our email list, please contact Kristi McMillan, Adult Programs Manager, at email@example.com or 828.253.3227 x122.

 If you don’t already subscribe, we encourage you to sign up for our e-newsletters at www.ashevilleart.org/connect/.

-We are thrilled to have a few works from our Permanent Collection on view at Western Carolina University’s Fine Art Museum at the Bardo Arts Center in Cullowhee: George Peterson’s Spiral made of recycled skateboards; Hoss Haley’s Cycle made of recycled steel from washing machines; and Lonnie Holley’s sculpture I Have Seen Parts of Africa’s Dream in Her Honor.
+We are excited to have the following works on view at WCU in Cullowhee: George Peterson’s Spiral, Hoss Haley’s Cycle, and Lonnie Holley’s For Every Woman I Have Seen Parts of Africa’s Dream in Her Honor.